 How do I obtain accommodations?

-- Submit the documentation to the Disability and Learning Difference Resource Center via email, fax, or in person.
+- Submit the documentation to the DLDRC via email, fax, or in person.

-- You will then be contacted to set up a meeting to discuss your accommodations.
+- You will be contacted by the DLDRC to schedule a meeting to discuss your accommodations.

-- After this meeting, the law school will be sent notification of any accommodations to which you are entitled to.
+- After this meeting, the law school will be sent notification of any accommodations to which you are entitled.

 When should I apply for accommodations?

-As soon as possible, even the summer before starting law school, to allow plenty of time to get your accommodations approved and in place.
+As soon as possible, even the summer before starting law school, to allow sufficient time to get your accommodations approved and in place.
+Accommodations may not be available until a student completes the DLDRC process.

 I have a disability, but I’ve never asked for accommodations before.
 Should I do so now?